Apple Card vs Quicksilver: Which Is Actually Worth It?

 Apply at Apple / Goldman Sachs →You want a physical card with 1.5% on everything including non-Apple merchants and no ecosystem lock-in.

-Apple Card annual fee $0, APR 19.24–29.49% Variable, signup offer None, terms as of 2026-05-06.
+Apply at Capital One →Apple Card annual fee $0, APR 19.24–29.49% Variable, signup offer None, terms as of 2026-05-06.
 Quicksilver annual fee $0, APR 19.74–29.74% Variable, signup offer $200 after $500 in 3 months, terms as of 2026-05-06.
 Verify current terms on the issuer's site before applying.
-We earn a referral fee on approved applications referred via Apply links, at no cost to you.
+Apply links go directly to the issuer; picksbycard is independent and does not earn a commission on card approvals.